sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 ### 6. Security
 ______________________________
 The security aspect of the web hosting is extremely important for data protection, privacy and disaster potentiality.
 There are many ways to configure security methods on Grafana.
-Not only that, but prior mentioned, server and instance access is limited throughout the AWS
+Not only that, but prior mentioned, server and instance access is limited throughout the AWS.
+On the basis of system administration, security is ultimately one of (if not) the biggest game factors that are a big obstacle when working in the field.
+In many ways, security is important because

+- Keeping integrity data: You always want to ensure that your dat is trustworthy and accurate
+- Disasters and Risks: In the event of something like a ransomeware attack, there is much importance in developing security countermeasures from a physical and network standpoint
+- Managing User Access: Resides in the role of an admin, managing users in the workplace and also handling how nonusers seek and perceive company data as an asset that can be acquired unethically

+## Restriction os Users

+# Server Access
+The restriction that is deployed on the server is both of software level and on hardware level of deployment.
+To start off, on the basis of Grafana,

+The server itself is locked by a 30 character

 # Restriction of Access in AWS

-Security Groups, which are essentially instance based control menus that control what goes in and what goes out
+Security Groups, which are essentially instance based control menus that control what goes in and what goes out.
+As mentioned before, I have developed both NACLs and Security Groups for both the VPC and the Instance.
+The devices on the subnet are given access to such limited information on both the NACL and the SG.

 ![image](https://github.com/user-attachments/assets/cb0b2832-8f08-45dc-86b8-71262524d70f)
 Example of how User Access Control functions in Grafana